Skip to main content

 The ECE Program constituencies consist of

-1. Students and their parents - The program objectives empower students for career success.
-That is also their parents' objective.
+1. Students - The program objectives empower students for career success.

 2. Employers - Employers benefit from the training and education of a competent skilled engineering workforce, especially at the local level.